 - Section C Those persons who receive a campus temporary permit are entitled to park in any legally designated parking space, in any parking lot, except the disabled and visitor spaces.
 Only individuals who have been issued “handicap parking” documents from the Tax Assessor’s office, may park in the designated handicap spaces.

 - Section D Vehicles of campus members that display specially designed license plates or other identification issued by the County Tax Assessor Collector, in which the vehicle is registered, indicating that the vehicle is used for the transportation of disabled persons are entitled to park in any TAMUG Handicapped Parking Zone provided that the vehicle is parked by or used for the transportation of a disabled person.

-Officers of the Texas A&M University at Galveston Police Department and student employees of the Police Department Parking Monitor Program are authorized to issue several types of citations for campus parking and moving traffic violations.
+Officers of the Texas A&M University at Galveston Police Department and student employees of the Police Department Parking Monitor Program are authorized to issue citations for campus parking.
 These citations may be issued in accordance with Texas Criminal Law or the Texas Traffic and Motor Vehicle Laws, as well as Campus rules.
-Citations issued may be sent to the city of Galveston Municipal Court, The Galveston County Courts, or the Texas A&M University at Galveston review board.

 The violations listed herein represent the most common violations and do not cover all possible violations for which the Campus Police Department may issue citations.

 Fine Escalations go into effective September 1st, 2016